 Science observations will be executed by ALMA operations staff, taking into account the weather conditions, the array configuration, target elevation and other practical constraints, the project grades and the Executive balance.
-All other things being equal, the highest grade proposal will be observed first.
+All other things being equal, the proposal with the highest grade will be observed first.

-The individual Scheduling Blocks (SBs) of projects with grades A-C will be observed until one of the following three criteria are met:
+The individual SBs of approved projects will be observed until one of the following three criteria are met:

 - 1. The data are determined to meet the user specified criteria (see Sect.
 6.3) - 2.
 The potential scheduling period has ended (one observing season for grade B and C projects, two observing seasons for grade A projects) - 3.
-There are no more 12-m Array configurations planned for the rest of the scheduling period that match the Scheduling Block angular resolution requirements or time constraints have expired.
+There are no more 12-m Array configurations planned for the rest of the scheduling period that match the SB angular resolution requirements or time constraints have expired.

-If a project has been observed for more than twice the originally estimated time, further executions may be deprioritized.
+If a project has been observed for more than twice the originally estimated time, further executions may be deprioritized (see Section 6.3).